vraikonen/tiktok-crawler/README.md

       - query: give me all posts from 1st jan to 7th jan, with one or more of these options ["create_date", "username", "region_code", "video_id", "hashtag_name", "keyword", "music_id", "effect_id", "video_length"]
   - if we want to query users, we can only search based on a **username**, so only username will be provided
   - the same goes for liked videos, reposted videos, pinned videos, followers and following
-  - similar for the comments, we provide **post id**

 ### Questions:

 - Are country codes made bsaed on where the user registered the account?
-Yes, not the country where to post is shared or anything similar
-- Explore how keywords work
+Yes
 - https://developers.tiktok.com/doc/research-api-codebook/

 <!-- Suggestions and Issues -->